Dan0sz/host-analytics-locally/readme.txt

 N/A

 == Changelog ==

+= 3.7.0 =
+* *Track Ad Blockers* events are now sent *after* the Pageview is sent.
+Fixing the bug for it to create sessions instead of pageviews.
+* Added Minimal Analytics support to allow (light-weight) users to get rid of that nasty **Unused JS** notice in Google PageSpeed Insights.

 = 3.6.0 =
 * CAOS now throws a notice if an Ad Blocker is enabled on CAOS' admin screen, because Ad Blockers block any URL with 'analytics' in it, e.g. host-analyticsjs-local, which'll cause manual updates to not work properly.